jacobwybrant/face-recognition/README.md

 # Facial Recognition

+This face recognition software was created as part of my second year 'Professional Development' group project, this code was produced by a group including myself.
+The inital commit reflects the group project when it was submitted and is the product of a group effort, any additonal commits to this repository will be my own work.

 In this directory we will provide the entirety of the source code in Python for facial recognition on photos/videos/live videos.

 ## GUI